This post may contain affiliate links.

 3. Paula’s Choice 2% BHA

 A cult favorite, salicylic acid exfoliant that will unclog pores, lessen oil production and fight breakouts.
 This leave on exfoliant will get you smoother skin in no time!
+If you want to know how to clear congested skin as quickly as possible, this is your product.

 4. Paula’s Choice Daily Smoothing Treatment 5% AHA